 A resource for developing SSPs and Plans of Actions can be found at Cyber Security Evaluation Tool (scroll down to C/SET).

-Raytheon has developed step by step instructions to assist our suppliers (under Related Links).
-Raytheon provides this for informational purposes only and makes no express or implied warranties as to its content.
+We have developed step by step instructions to assist our suppliers (under Related Links).
+We provided this for informational purposes only and makes no express or implied warranties as to its content.

-There are various resources available to assist suppliers with Cyber Security.
-Raytheon provides the following for information purposes only.
+A: There are various resources available to assist suppliers with Cyber Security.
+We provided the following for information purposes only.